henry2004y/Vlasiator.jl/docs/src/log.md

 | Julia  | 400    |
 | Python | 1000   |

-* Field solver grid[^1]: The field solver grid is a regular Cartesian grid at the finest refinement level.
-Therefore the storage requirement for fsgrid variables are quite significant.
-With 16 GB memory it is barely enough to read `fg_b` once; it will go out of memory for the second time!
+* Field solver grid[^1]
 | 26GB   | tmean [s] |
 |:-------|:---------:|
 | Julia  | 13   |
 | Python | 45   |

+[^1]: The field solver grid is a regular Cartesian grid at the finest refinement level.
+Therefore the storage requirement for fsgrid variables are quite significant: with 16 GB memory it is barely enough to read `fg_b` once; it will go out of memory for the second time!

 I don't know why using Analysator is slower (2.3GB file, 4.8s) than directly calling matplotlib functions (2.3GB file, 0.5s).
 Same thing for Julia costs 1.0s (first time ~8s including everything).